Strengthened water measurement

 Measuring water take is fundamental to improving how we manage this important resource.

-Water users who know how much they use can improve their water use efficiency and reduce costs
+Water users who know how much they use can improve their water use efficiency and reduce their costs.

-We are improving how we measure water take by developing strengthened non-urban water measurement policy of all types of water use.
+We are improving how we measure water take in Queensland by developing strengthened non-urban water measurement policy of all types of water use.

 The policy will initially focus on metering and will deliver:

 - clarity on where a meter is required

 At a later stage we will also consider the need for and application of alternative measurement methods where meters may not be appropriate.

 The meter standards for non-urban water metering will be consistent with Australian standard AS 4747, taking into consideration the costs and benefits in applying the standards.

 Working with our stakeholders will be essential as we undertake activities to further develop our policy approach.

 In 2019, we consulted with the community about our proposals to strengthen non-urban water measurement.